ahmadfajar/vue-mdbootstrap-docs/src/docs/components/alert.md

 ## Overview

 By default, `<bs-alert>` is set to primary color.
 You can use `color` property to change its color and add some emotional weight.
-Any of [MdBootstrap colors](#/reference/colors) variants can be applied to the `color` property.
+Any of [MDBootstrap colors](#/reference/colors) variants can be applied to the `color` property.

 :::demo